Allegations Of Abuse Prevention & Survival

 Minnesota Foster Children Outcomes

-1995 Minnesota had 18,492 children in foster care for some period of time.
-Approximately 9,000 on any given day
+1995 Minnesota had 18,492 children in foster care

 • 50% in family foster care vs institutional care